-The Stoddard Review published in December 2016, raises awareness among business leaders of the importance of the workplace and the effect it has – both positive and negative – on the performance of the workforce.
+The Stoddart Review published in December 2016, raises awareness among business leaders of the importance of the workplace and the effect it has – both positive and negative – on the performance of the workforce.
 The Review aims to encourage executive leadership teams to investigate how well their workplaces are contributing to the success of their organisations.

 Raising productivity levels is an essential part of delivering stronger economic growth.
 Improving the use of any workspace could give a modest, but significant boost in productivity.